navcoin/navcoin-dev-docs/content/en/getting-started/installing.md

 * ARM Linux
 * i686 Linux

-NavCoin may also be compiled from source using .
+NavCoin may also be compiled from source using a C++ compiler.

 ## Quick Install

 ### Binary (Cross-platform)

 Download the appropriate version for your platform from [NavCoin Releases](https://github.com/NAVCoin/navcoin-core/releases/latest).

-### Build from Source
+## Build from Source

 See [this document](https://github.com/NAVCoin/navcoin-core/blob/master/doc/README.md)